top of page

 天命明師一指點≫達本還原之根

 This scripture points to many truths, yet they all lead to the same doorway—a single path opening into the deep well of true understanding.
-But the journey does not begin with reading the words; it begins when we live them.
+But the journey does not begin with reading the words.
+It begins when we live them.
 Each line is more than an idea—it is something to feel, to practice, and to grow into.

 The Bigger Picture